8 High Protein Milk Options to Boost Protein Intake

 LACTAID® Lactose-Free ultra filtered milk also contains the natural enzyme lactase, which helps break down lactose and make it easier to digest.

-Plant-based high protein milk options
+Plant-based high protein milk alternatives

 If you are vegan, lactose intolerant or allergic to dairy, there are more limited plant based high protein milk alternative options.
 However there are still great choices on store shelves.